csci344/spring2023/pages/_assignments/tutorial10.md

 With very few lines of "declarative" code, we have merged two data structures together, selected a few attributes, counted the posts by user, and sorted the post_counts in decending order.
 It's useful to think about how you might do something like this manually, with python, if you had 2 lists of dictionaries (doable, but it would take a lot longer).

 Another nice thing about SQL is that these queries can be optimized to be very efficient (though this is well beyond the scope of this course).
-If you want to learn more, consider taking:
+If you want to learn more, consider taking **CSCI 343.
+Database Management Systems**.

-* COMP_SCI 217, taught by Prof. Huiling Hu.
-While the course does not count for the CS major, I highly recommend it if you are interested in learning more about SQL databases.
-* COMP_SCI 339, taught by Prof. Peter Dinda & Prof. Jennie Rogers.
-This course gives you a sense of how databases work "under the hood" (i.e., what happens after the SQL query is issued).

 {:#installation}
 ## 1. Installation
 In order to complete today's lab, you will need to install PostgreSQL on your laptop.
 These installation instructions are based on the  <a href="https://www.postgresqltutorial.com/postgresql-getting-started/" target="_blank">PostgreSQL Getting Started Guide</a>.
 Please do the following:

-* <a href="https://www.enterprisedb.com/downloads/postgres-postgresql-downloads" target="_blank">DownloadPostgreSQL 14.1</a> for either Windows or Mac
+* <a href="https://www.enterprisedb.com/downloads/postgres-postgresql-downloads" target="_blank">Download the latest PostgreSQL version</a> (currently v.
+15.x) for either Windows or Mac
 * Follow the OS-Specific instructions to install and verify your PostgreSQL installation:
     * <a href="https://www.postgresqltutorial.com/install-postgresql/" target="_blank">Windows</a>
     * <a href="https://www.postgresqltutorial.com/install-postgresql-macos/" target="_blank">Mac</a>